Move published components

 You can only use this process to move published components.
 You can still copy and paste main components and their instances between files.
 Figma will keep connections between components and instances as long as they remain in the same file.

-This is a two part process: cut and paste the components, and publish the changes.
-You must do both to move the component and update connected instances.
+This is a multi-step process: cut and paste the components and publish the changes to the library.
+You must do both of these steps to move the component and update any connected instances.
+We also recommend review your components—for hidden components and deleted variants—before you move them.

 How does it work?